tjkeenan/typingmind-chartjs/README.md

 - Bubble
 - Scatter

-For more examples and configuration options, visit [Chart.js documentation](https://www.chartjs.org/docs/latest/samples/).
+For more configuration examples, visit [Chart.js documentation](https://www.chartjs.org/docs/latest/samples/).

-## Files

-- `plugin.json` - Plugin metadata and configuration
-- `implementation.js` - Plugin implementation with Chart.js integration

 ## Development

-This plugin follows the TypingMind plugin architecture as described in their [documentation](https://docs.typingmind.com/plugins/build-a-typingmind-plugin).
-It uses Chart.js for rendering charts and follows proper error handling practices.
+This plugin is built using:
+- Chart.js for chart rendering
+- OpenAPI 3.0 for API specification
+- TypingMind plugin architecture

+For more information about building TypingMind plugins, see the [official documentation](https://docs.typingmind.com/plugins/build-a-typingmind-plugin).